A Guide to Autonomous Mobile Robots (AMRs)

 Location: Westlake Village, California

 InVia Robotics’ Picker robots retrieve and move items using an extendable lift to reach higher shelves and an industrial suction cup to grip goods.
 It’s able to carry a payload up to 40 pounds and has a reach of eight feet.
-Self-charging with lighting technology built in, the company’s Picker robots can travel at a maximum speed of 5 miles per hour and have a battery life of 10 hours.
+Self-charging with built-in lighting technology, the company’s Picker robots can travel at a maximum speed of 5 miles per hour and have a battery life of 10 hours.
 InVia also uses a robotics-as-a-service business model, leasing their robots to companies, which reduces initial investment costs for clients.

 Location: Santa Clara, California

-AMRs developed by Techmetics Robotics are working in healthcare, assisted living facilities and hotels.
+AMRs developed by Techmetics Robotics work in healthcare, assisted living facilities and hotels.
 In casinos, the company’s AMRs are able to carry and deliver valuable chips and cards.
 For added security, the robot features three-layer compartments.
-The company’s Techi Food Cart and Techi Drink Serve also deliver food and drinks to gamblers.
+The company’s Techi Food Cart and Techi Drinks Serve also deliver food and drinks to gamblers.
 There’s even a Techi Concierge that guides gamblers to tables and makes reservations.
 In hotels and other hospitality settings, the Techi Concierge is able to sell tickets, answer questions and offer instructions for specific tasks.